murthylinux/devOps_documents/all_devops.md

 20. *What is blue-green deployment?*
     - *Answer:* Blue-green deployment is a strategy that reduces downtime and risk by running two identical production environments.
 One environment (blue) is live while the other (green) is idle.
 Updates are deployed to the green environment and, after testing, traffic is switched to it.

-### Scenario-Based Questions
+### Scenario-Based Questions:

 21. *Describe a scenario where you would use canary deployment.*
     - *Answer:* Canary deployment is used when you want to deploy new features to a small subset of users to minimize the impact of potential issues.
 If the new features work as expected, the deployment is gradually expanded to the entire user base.

 22. *How would you implement rolling updates in Kubernetes?*
-    - *Answer:* Rolling updates in Kubernetes can be implemented using the kubectl set image command to update the deployment's container image, which Kubernetes then gradually updates while maintaining application availability.
+    - *Answer1:* Rolling updates in Kubernetes can be implemented using the kubectl set image command to update the deployment's container image, which Kubernetes then gradually updates while maintaining application availability.

+    - *Answer2:* Rolling Deployment strategy allows for a gradual update of the application by incrementally replacing old instances with new ones.
+This approach ensures minimal downtime as the new instances are gradually introduced while the old ones are gracefully terminated.
+Rolling deployments are ideal for applications that require high availability and continuous operations.

 23. *How do you handle a situation where a build fails in Jenkins?*
     - *Answer:* Handling a failed build involves reviewing build logs, identifying and fixing code errors, checking dependencies, validating configurations, and re-running the build.